 Colorado Wildflowers and Waterfalls Photography Workshops

-Join us in the dramatic San Juan mountains in Colorado for the ultimate all-inclusive experience.
+Join us in the dramatic San Juan mountains in Colorado for the ultimate mountain experience.
 We will be photographing during peak wildflower season and showing you our favorite locations.
 This will also be an educational experience with three professional instructors who will show you how to photograph everything from grand landscapes to small scenes.
-All of this plus luxury lodging, meals, and transportation in Jeeps with experienced drivers.
+All of this plus transportation in Jeeps with experienced drivers.

 Verdant valleys, basins full of wildflowers, endless rugged peaks and stunning hidden waterfalls make the San Juan mountains of Colorado a photographer’s paradise.
 This area has the state’s highest concentration of 14ers and numerous pristine glacial blue lakes.
 The monsoonal summer rains create a landscape mix that resembles the Scottish Highlands and the Canadian Rockies.
 The towering alpine peaks are covered in lush grass over a sea of forest and rocks, creating magical scenes.
-Join Exploring Exposure and Mountain Wild Tours on an exclusive photography retreat at Red Mountain Alpine Lodge.
+Join Exploring Exposure and Mountain Wild Tours on an exclusive photography trip.
 We’ll spend five days in the heart of the San Juans on Red Mountain Pass photographing our favorite locations and learning post-processing techniques.
-The private lodge includes meals prepared by a personal chef, space for resting and relaxing between shooting, and quick access to some of the best photography spots.
 We’ll visit locations all around Silverton, Ouray, and Telluride.
 We will off-road on the scenic 4WD Alpine Loop, Ouray’s famed Yankee Boy Basin, explore hidden waterfalls and lesser-known basins.
 Each instructor brings a different focus and instruction on photography techniques.
 David offers guidance on diverse perspectives and clean light, Jennifer teaches her passion for abstracts, smaller scenes and patterns; and Jason teaches the pursuit of grand scenics and video art.

 Luxury Alpine Lodging Included